Skip to main content

 • graphics

-The graphics of "Need for Speed Rivals" are widely praised as outstanding, with many reviewers noting that they still hold up impressively well even years after its release in 2013.
-Players appreciate the detailed environments, realistic car models, and vibrant visuals, often comparing them favorably to more recent titles.
-However, some users have reported issues with graphical settings, including a frustrating 30 fps cap and occasional bugs, which can detract from the overall experience.
+The graphics of "Need for Speed Rivals" are widely praised, with many reviewers noting that they remain impressive even years after the game's release in 2013.
+Players appreciate the stunning visuals, detailed environments, and realistic car models, often comparing them favorably to more recent titles.
+However, some users have reported issues with graphical settings, a 30 fps cap, and occasional bugs, which can detract from the overall experience.

 • “Outstanding graphics, even for 2025 standards.”